McSherry/Zener/README.md

 As well as being great for software using an HTML GUI, Zener is also a perfectly capable general-purpose web server.

 Zener is written in C# 5.0, and has been tested against .NET 4 Client Profile and Mono 3.12.0.
 It is released under the BSD 3-Clause licence.
+Zener will also build under .NET Standard 2.0.

 ## Performance